anishkarki/anishkarki.github.io/DatabaseAdmin/interviewprep4.md

 Diagnosis | check for the index fragmentation, wait-time, plan history if the query store is enabled, missing indexes, analyse the query plans | Check for fragmentation, wait-time, plan history, analyze the query plan.
 Short term fixes | kill the blocking or resource consuming query, use query hints like OPTION RECOMPILE, USE sp_create_plan_guide | kill blocking query pg_cancel_backend(), pg_terminate_backend(), set work_mem (careful), create index concurrently, analyze table.
-Long Term | Offload reporting to replica monitor replciation lag or log shipping | check pg_is_in_recovery() Long Term| analyze index and stats, optimize indexs (fragmentations), resource close montior, bottlenect, Server configuration and application tuning. like maxdop or cost thresthold memeory | Adjust workload pattern, app interactions, match config, tune shared_buffers, work-Mem, WAL settings. pgBouncer, Copy for loads.
+Long Term | Offload reporting to replica monitor replciation lag or log shipping | check pg_is_in_recovery() Long Term| analyze index and stats, optimize indexes (fragmentations), resource close monitor, bottleneck, Server configuration and application tuning. like maxdop or cost threshold memory | Adjust workload pattern, app interactions, match config, tune shared_buffers, work-Mem, WAL settings. pgBouncer, Copy for loads.

 ### 2. The ministry introduced new privacy compliance rules.
 How would you assess and enforce changes across all databases?
 1. Check for data discovery and classifciation